itsays-zqc/my-website/docs/examples/Active_Device/index.md

     "sweep_type": "single", "voltage": 0, "apply_AC_small_signal": "none"})
 ```

+Description:

 For the electrode `"cathode"`:

 - `bc_mode`--Here it's set to `"transient"`, which means a transient boundary condition is applied to this electrode.
 Then the time dependence of the optical generation rate can be set at this electrode
 - `voltage`--Here it's set to `tcad_vbias`, which is `1`, meaning that the voltage is applied to the electrode and a steady state simulation is performed first.
-The transient simulation is based on the steady state.
+The transient simulation is based on the steady state result.
 The optical generation rate is not applied during the steady state simulation.
 - `v_step_max`--Set the max step of the voltage from the equilibrium state to steady state at the bias of `voltage`.
 - `time_table`--Set the time dependence of optical generation rate.
 It's of a list type, whose item is of a dictionary type.
 In each of its item:
   - `time_start`--Set the start time point of the range.
 The value of `0` represents the steady state of the earlier simulation.